QLiMBer/qlimber.github.io/docs/google-analytics-research.md

 - Publish a visible privacy policy page that discloses GA usage, links to Google’s partner privacy statement, and explains cookie usage.
 - Add an EU-compliant cookie consent banner that blocks the GA snippet until the visitor opts in.
 - Configure the GA snippet with IP anonymisation (`gtag('config', 'G-XXXX', { anonymize_ip: true })`).

+## Consent Implementation Rationale (chosen approach)
+- Instead of relying on a third-party banner library, we implemented a custom consent component in Liquid/JS.
+That keeps dependencies small, avoids extra CDN calls, and gives full control over when GA is initialised.
+- Consent state lives in `localStorage` under `ga_consent_state`, with helpers to reopen the banner via “Cookie Preferences” in the site nav.
+- GA only loads after the visitor presses “Accept”.
+The script sets `window['ga-disable-GAID'] = true` by default, flips it on acceptance, and calls `gtag('config', …, { anonymize_ip: true })`.
+- On withdrawal we immediately run `gtag('consent', 'update', { analytics_storage: 'denied' })` and block future loads until re-consent.

+## GA Configuration Notes
+- Enhanced measurement currently keeps only **Page views**, **Scrolls**, and **Outbound clicks** enabled; all other automatic events are disabled.
+Update the privacy policy if this list changes.
+- Measurement ID lives in `_config.yml` under `ga_measurement_id`.
+Deploys without that value present will render the banner but not load GA (fails safe).